-ASSESSMENT METHODOLOGY FOR BEYOND VISUAL LINE OF SIGHT (BVLOS) OPERATIONS FOR UNMANNED AIRCRAFT
+BEYOND VISUAL LINE-OF-SIGHT OPERATIONS FOR UNMANNED AIRCRAFT

-General 1
+GENERAL .
+1

-Purpose 1
+PURPOSE .
+1

-Applicability 1
+APPLICABILITY .
+1

-Cancellation 1
+RELATED REGULATIONS .
+1

+RELATED ADVISORY CIRCULARS

-Effective Date 1
+CANCELLATION .
+1

+EFFECTIVE DATE .
+1

+OTHER REFERENCES .
+1

-References 1
+1 INTRODUCTION .
+3

-Introduction 2

-Definitions 2
+2 DEFINITIONS .
+3

-Assessment Methodology for BVLOS Operations 4

-Application for BVLOS Operations in Singapore 7

-Appendix 1 Requirements for BVLOS Operations 10

-Appendix 2 Roles and Responsibilities of the Operator 20

-Appendix 3 Guidance on Design of UAS Technical Systems 21

-Appendix 4 Detect and Avoid System 22

-Appendix 5 Software Life Cycle 24

-Appendix 6 Navigation Systems 25
+3 ASSESSMENT METHODOLOGY FOR BVLOS OPERATIONS .
+5

+4 APPLICATION FOR BVLOS OPERATIONS IN SINGAPORE .
+8

+GENERAL

+Advisory Circulars (ACs) are issued by the Director-General of Civil Aviation (DGCA) from time to time to provide practical guidance or certainty in respect of the statutory requirements for aviation safety.
+ACs contain information about standards, practices and procedures acceptable to CAAS.
+An AC may be used, in accordance with section 3C of the Air Navigation Act (Cap.
+6) (ANA), to show that compliance with a statutory requirement has been achieved.
+The revision number of the AC is indicated in parenthesis in the suffix of the AC number.

+PURPOSE

-- 1. GENERAL.
-Pursuant to paragraph 88B of the Air Navigation Order, the Director-General of Civil Aviation (DGCA) may, from time to time, issue advisory circulars (ACs) on any aspect of safety in civil aviation.
-This AC contains information about standards, practices and procedures acceptable to CAAS.
-The revision number of the AC is indicated in parenthesis in the suffix of the AC number. - 2.
-PURPOSE.
-This AC provides an overview of CAAS' assessment methodology for Beyond Visual Line of Sight (BVLOS) operations for Unmanned Aircraft (UA) in Singapore.
-BVLOS operations may be approved as part of the grant of an Operator Permit and Activity Permit. - 3.
-APPLICABILITY.
-This AC applies to a person intending to conduct BVLOS operations using UA. - 4.
-CANCELLATION.
-This AC is the first on the subject. - 5.
-EFFECTIVE DATE.
-This AC is effective from 1 August 2018. - 6.
-REFERENCES.
-The following materials were referred to for the development of this AC: - Air Navigation Act (ANA) - Air Navigation Order (ANO) - Advisory Circular (AC) UAS-1 - International Civil Aviation Organisation (ICAO) Document 10019 - American Society for Testing Materials (ASTM) Standards
+This Advisory Circular provides an overview of CAAS' assessment methodology for Beyond Visual Line of Sight (BVLOS) operations for Unmanned Aircraft (UA) in Singapore.
+BVLOS operations may be approved as part of the grant of an Operator Permit and Activity Permit.

+APPLICABILITY

+This AC is applicable for a person intending to conduct BVLOS operations using a UA in Singapore.

+RELATED REGULATIONS

+This AC relates specifically to Part 2 of the Air Navigation (101 - Unmanned Aircraft Operations) Regulations 2019, ("ANR-101").

+RELATED ADVISORY CIRCULARS

+• AC 101-2-1 Permits for Unmanned Aircraft Operations

+CANCELLATION

+This AC supersedes AC UAS-2 (0).

+EFFECTIVE DATE

+This AC is effective from 2 January 2020.

+OTHER REFERENCES

+The following materials were referred to for the development of this AC:

+- Air Navigation Act - International Civil Aviation Organisation (ICAO) Document 10019

-- Standardisation Agreement (STANAG) 4702/4703/4671 - Joint Authorities for Rulemaking on Unmanned Systems (JARUS) Recommendations for Certification Specification for Light Unmanned Aeroplane Systems (CS-LUAS)
+- American Society for Testing Materials (ASTM) Standards - Standardisation Agreement (STANAG) 4702/ 4703/ 4671 - Joint Authorities for Rulemaking on Unmanned Systems (JARUS) Recommendations for Certification Specification for Light Unmanned Aeroplane Systems (CS-LUAS)